sbednarz/scilab/2020/07/README.md

 (note: accumulation means e.g. rate of production of a reaction product P, dP/dt).

-This module focuses on mass balance under non-steady-state conditions without reaction, i.e. accumulation, in, out ≠ 0
+This module focuses on mass balance under non-steady-state conditions without reaction, i.e. accumulation, in, out ≠ 0:

+accumulation = in - out